anare/stathat.com/README.md

 PHP usage: https://www.stathat.com/code/new/php
 ```

+Purpose:
-Prepared to be Symfony2 Bundle
+To use as Symfony2 Bundle

 Example
 -------